Debt Management

 Debt Management Plan Fees

-On an ongoing basis we will retain a fee of 15% (subject to a minimum of £30) of each monthly payment made by you, facilitating an Account Manager who is available to assist you whenever the need arises plus a bi-annual review of your circumstances to ensure the plan is affordable.
+On an ongoing basis (after intial fees are paid) we will retain a fee of 17.5% (subject to a minimum of £38) of each monthly payment made by you, facilitating an Account Manager who is available to assist you whenever the need arises plus an annual review of your circumstances to ensure the plan is affordable.

 Terms & Conditions apply.